 Sixth Form Teaching & Learning Overview (Rewards & Sanctions)

-Click here to view the current rewards and sanctions at LPA Sixth Form.
+Click here to view the current rewards and sanctions at TPAT Sixth Form.

 Post-16 study at The Park Academies Trust is very much about independent learning but that does not mean you won’t have access to support when you need it.